 Liquidity is essential to our business.
 We rely on a number of different sources in order to meet our potential liquidity demands.
 Our primary sources of liquidity are increases in deposit accounts, cash flows from loan payments and our securities portfolio.
 Borrowings also provide us with a source of funds to meet liquidity demands.
 An inability to raise funds through deposits, borrowings, the sale of loans or debt securities and other sources could have a substantial negative effect on our liquidity.
 Our access to funding sources in amounts adequate to finance our activities or on terms which are acceptable to us could be impaired by factors that affect us specifically, or the financial services industry or economy in general.
-Factors that could detrimentally impact our access to liquidity sources include a decrease in the level of our business activity as a result of a downturn in the Georgia, North Carolina, South Carolina, Tennessee and/or Virginia markets in which the majority of our loans are concentrated or adverse regulatory action against us.
+Factors that could detrimentally impact our access to liquidity sources include a decrease in the level of our business activity as a result of a downturn in the Georgia, North Carolina, South Carolina, Founds are concentrated or adverse regulatory action against us.
 Our ability to borrow could also be impaired by factors that are not specific to us, such as a disruption in the financial markets or negative views and expectations about the prospects for the financial services industry or deterioration in credit markets.
 In particular, our liquidity position could be significantly constrained if we are unable to access funds from the FHLB Atlanta or other wholesale funding sources, or if adequate financing is not available at acceptable interest rates.
 Finally, if we are required to rely more heavily on more expensive funding sources, our revenues may not increase proportionately to cover our costs.
-Any decline in available funding could adversely impact our ability to originate loans, invest in securities, meet our expenses or fulfill obligations such as repaying our borrowings or meeting deposit withdrawal demands, any of which could, in turn, have a material adverse effect on our business, financial condition and results of operations.
-See "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity" of this Form 10-KT.
+Any decline in available funding could adversely impact our ability to originate loans, invest in securities, meet our expenses or fulfill obligations such as repaying our borrowings or meeting deposit withdrawal demands, any of which could, in turn, have a material adverse effect on our business, financial condition and results of Operations - Liquidity" of this Form 10-KT.

 Additionally, collateralized public funds are bank deposits of state and local municipalities.
 These deposits are required to be secured by certain investment grade securities to ensure repayment, which on the one hand tends to reduce our contingent liquidity risk by making these funds somewhat less credit sensitive, but on the other hand reduces standby liquidity by restricting the potential liquidity of the pledged collateral.
-Although these funds historically have been a relatively stable source of funds for us, availability depends on the individual municipality's fiscal policies and cash flow needs.
+Although these funds historically have been a relatively stable source of funds for us, availability depends on the individual municipality's fiscal policies and cash flow needs